VigneshwariSambandan12/saphanacloudkge/README.md

 * os.environ['HANA_VECTOR_PASS'] = 'XXXXXXXXXXXXXXX' --> Your SAP HANA Cloud password
 * os.environ['HANA_HOST_VECTOR'] = 'XXXXXXXXXXXXXXXXXXXXX-eu10.hanacloud.ondemand.com'   --> Your SAP HANA Cloud host
 8. Install the python packages as mentioned in the Python Scripts
-9. Setting up the .env file so you dont have to harcode the credentials for accessing SAP HANA Cloud(Optional)
+9. Setting up the .env file so you dont have to hardcode the credentials for accessing SAP HANA Cloud(Optional)

 **Executing the Python Scripts**